At the Movies (1986 TV program): Lyons and Mankiewicz (2008–2009)

-On July 21, 2008, Roeper announced that he was leaving the show after he and Disney-ABC Domestic Television did not reach an agreement on a new contract.
+On July 21, 2008, Roeper announced that he was leaving the show after he and Disney–ABC Domestic Television did not reach an agreement on a new contract.
 His last show aired on the weekend of August 16.
-On the same day, Ebert announced through a statement on his website that Disney had "decided to take the program... in a new direction" and that he would therefore no longer be associated with the show.
-Both Ebert and Roeper hinted at returning for a possible new show that would continue the traditional format devised by Ebert and Siskel.
-The following day, Disney announced that Ben Lyons (whose father, Jeffrey Lyons succeeded Ebert and Siskel on Sneak Previews) and Ben Mankiewicz would take over as the new hosts for At the Movies beginning on September 6–7, 2008.
-The intention was that Lyons and Mankiewicz would take the show in a new direction, hoping to widen the viewership and appeal to younger audiences as well.
-The show generally maintained the same format as before, with one of the two critics presenting a film, leading to a discussion of its merits.
+The same day, Ebert announced on his website that Disney had "decided to take the program... in a new direction" and that he would therefore no longer be associated with the show.
+Both Ebert and Roeper hinted at returning for a new show that would continue the format Ebert and Siskel devised.
+The next day, Disney announced that Ben Lyons (whose father, Jeffrey Lyons succeeded Ebert and Siskel on Sneak Previews) and Ben Mankiewicz would take over as the new hosts of At the Movies beginning on September 6–7, 2008.
+The intention was that Lyons and Mankiewicz would take the show in a new direction, hoping to widen the viewership and appeal to younger audiences.
+The show generally maintained the same format, with one of the two critics presenting a film, leading to a discussion of its merits.

 The "See It/Skip It/Rent It" review thumbnails, the DVD recommendations, and the "3 to See" segment were retained.
 For some films, the show used a new "Critics Roundup" segment (see below).
 In addition, instead of the traditional "The balcony is closed" sign-off, one of the hosts said, "We'll be at the movies," which echoed the "We'll see you at the movies" sign-off from the first seven seasons of Sneak Previews and the Tribune Entertainment-produced At the Movies.
 The show also featured a new upbeat theme arrangement and brighter color scheme.
-An attempt to liven up film clips during reviews by filling clip letterboxes with coloring was quickly discontinued after the first two episodes due to viewer complaints.
+An attempt to enliven film clips during reviews by filling clip letterboxes with coloring was discontinued after the first two episodes due to viewer complaints.

-During Lyons' tenure on At the Movies, he received criticism for his perceived lack of understanding of films and film history and use of positively phrased quotes (sound bites) that appeared tailored for use on movie advertisements (and increasing his media profile), and for conflicts of interest in posing for photographs with actors whose movies he later reviewed.
-While not specifically mentioning Ben Lyons by name, Roger Ebert wrote a general commentary on ethical standards for film critics, which other commentators interpreted as implicitly critical of Lyons and responding to comparisons of Ebert with Lyons.
-Ebert later acknowledged that Lyons was indeed the subject of the commentary.
+During Lyons's tenure on At the Movies, he was criticized for his perceived lack of understanding of films and film history and use of positively phrased quotes (sound bites) that appeared tailored for use in ads (and increasing his media profile), and for conflicts of interest in posing for photographs with actors whose movies he later reviewed.
+Without mentioning Ben Lyons by name, Ebert wrote a general commentary on ethical standards for film critics that other commentators interpreted as critical of Lyons and responding to comparisons of Ebert and Lyons.
+Ebert later acknowledged that Lyons was the subject of the commentary.

-During the first two months of Lyons & Mankiewicz's first and only season, ratings for the show slumped 23% to 1.7 total million viewers, compared with same period during Richard Roeper's final season as host, according to figures from Nielsen Media Research, with the program off 25% among the crucial category of adults 25 to 34 (from a 0.8 rating to a 0.6).
+During the first two months of Lyons & Mankiewicz's first and only season, ratings for the show slumped 23% to 1.7 total million viewers, compared with same period during Roeper's final season as host, according to figures from Nielsen Media Research, with the program off 25% among the crucial category of adults 25 to 34 (from a 0.8 rating to a 0.6).